szaboildi/nutrition-rag/README.md

 4. Generation (or Fallback response): At most five question-answer pairs are passed on to the LLM (`gpt-4o` by default).
 The LLM is instructed with a system prompt about the task, including to give a fallback answer if the question cannot be answered based on the documents that were retrieved.
 If no question-answer pairs meet the minimum cosine similarity threshold (currently set to -1, so all hits are automatically passed on), then the LLM-based generation is skipped and a fallback answer is returned to the user.
 5. App: The final answer (whether LLM-generated or the filtering fallback response) is then displayed in a streamlit app (defined at `src/streamlit/app.py`) along with the 3 best-matching unique answers (and their best matching question).

 The app is dockerized and can be run locally following the setup instructions outlined below.
 The dependencies were logged using UV.
 If you'd like to run the scripts independently, follow the instructions in the Local Installation section.
+There is a small set of 15 hand-annotated evaluation questions to test the model performance with at `data/eval/test_questions_raw.csv`.

 ## Setup
 1. Make sure you have Docker installed (and Docker Desktop running if using WSL).
 2. Clone this repository
 3. Create a `.env` file based on `.env.sample`.
 Replace the values with your Qdrant Cloud and OpenAI API keys.
-4. Allow the use of `direnv` with
+4. Load your `.env` file
 ```
-direnv allow .
+source .env
 ```
 5. At this point, you can confirm whether you are happy with the default configuration in `parameters.toml`.
 If not, change the parameters.
-6. Build the docker image with
+6. Build the docker image (this takes about 5-10 minutes) with
 ```
 docker build --tag=nutritionrag:local .
 ```
-7. Run the docker image with (this might take a minute or two)
+7. Run the docker image (this might take a minute or two until the interface appears) with
 ```
 docker run -it --env-file .env -p 8080:8080 nutritionrag:local
 ```